pranayrsahay/BP_TCS_Kedro/Kedro_mnist_Cnn/kedro_mnist_project/README.md

 The required dependencies are listed in `requirements.txt`

-To install them, run within the newly create environment:
+To install them, navigate to the project folder and run within the newly create environment:

 ```
 pip install -r requirements.txt